ro551116/hg/README.md

 If you prefer a small graphical interface, run `fullscreen_monitor_gui.py`.
 It lets you choose the target monitor from a dropdown.
 After you click Start the tool periodically checks the active window and moves it if needed.
+The layout uses a simple grid with a status indicator so it looks cleaner.

 ```bash
 python fullscreen_monitor_gui.py